craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 > Disguise is used to deceive others' perception of your identity.
 #### Intimidation
 > Intimidation is the ability to convince another through threat of direct consequence.
-> Intimidation is used in communications where the subjective truth is irrelevant
+> Intimidation is used in communications where the subjective truth is less relevant than your desires.

 ## Knowledge Skills
 +x hours with source